blastah-code/privacy/src/en/privacy.md

 ## Children’s Personal Information

 I do not knowingly collect or solicit Personal Information from anyone under the age of 16.
 If you are under 16, please do send or submit any Information about yourself to me.
 Parents and legal guardians are encouraged to monitor the activities of their wards in this regard.
 If I learn that I have collected Information from a child under age 16, I will delete that Information as quickly as possible.
-If you believe that a child under 16 may have provided me Information, please contact me at [privacy@sbstjn.com].
+If you believe that a child under 16 may have provided me Information, please contact me at [{{ .Contact.Address }}].

 ## Changes to this Privacy Policy